Presidency of Theodore Roosevelt: Historical reputation

 Roosevelt was popular as he left office, and he remained a major world figure until his death in 1919.
 His own contemporaries viewed his presidency as influential; former Senator William E. Chandler wrote in January 1909 that Roosevelt "changed the course of American politics.
 We can never go back to where we were under Hanna."
 After his death, Roosevelt was overshadowed by other figures, but the interest of historians and the American public in Roosevelt was reinvigorated after World War II.
 Historian John Morton Blum advanced the thesis that Roosevelt had been the first truly modern president, and many historians have argued that Roosevelt's presidency served as a model to his successors.

 Historian Lewis L. Gould summarizes the consensus view of historians, stating that Roosevelt was "a strong, effective executive whose policies foreshadowed the welfare state."
 Gould also writes, "if Roosevelt fell short of the first rank of president, he qualified for that ambivalent rating of 'near great,' conferred upon him in the polls that historians take with each other."
 A 2018 poll of the American Political Science Association ranked Roosevelt as the fourth greatest president in history, after George Washington, Abraham Lincoln, and Franklin D. Roosevelt.

-Roosevelt is a hero to modern liberals for his proposals in 1907–1912 that presaged the modern welfare state of the New Deal Era, and put the environment on the national agenda.
-Conservatives admire his "big stick" diplomacy and commitment to military values.
-Dalton says, "Today he is heralded as the architect of the modern presidency, as a world leader who boldly reshaped the office to meet the needs of the new century and redefined America's place in the world."
-However, the New Left has criticized him for his interventionist and imperialist approach to nations he considered "uncivilized".
-Conservatives reject his vision of the welfare state and emphasis on the superiority of government over private action..
+Roosevelt is generally viewed in a favorable light by modern liberals for his proposals in 1907–1912 that presaged the modern welfare state of the New Deal Era, and for putting environmental issues on the national agenda.
+Conservatives tend to admire his "big stick" diplomacy and commitment to military values.
+Dalton has said, "Today he is heralded as the architect of the modern presidency, as a world leader who boldly reshaped the office to meet the needs of the new century and redefined America's place in the world."
+Conversely, the New Left has criticized him for his interventionist and imperialist approach to nations he considered "uncivilized".
+Conservatives generally reject his vision of the welfare state and emphasis on the superiority of government over private action.